kubeflow/website/content/en/docs/started/support.md

 +++
-title = "Support"
+title = "Get Support"
-description = "Where to go with questions and suggestions" weight = 110
+description = "Where to get support for Kubeflow" weight = 80
 +++

 This page describes the Kubeflow resources and support options that you can